 Giving Compass' Take:

-• An article by Vu Le encourages funders to tear down the preexisting white supremacist model of fundraising to advance real equity.
+- Vu Le encourages the nonprofit sector to tear down the preexisting white supremacist model of fundraising to advance real equity.

 The fundraisers in our sector, of whom I am proud to be one, are dedicated, hardworking, and endlessly creative.
 We have to be.
 We know that if we stop, if funding stops flowing, real people’s lives are affected.
 Thank you to the amazing development professionals in the field, without whom our programs and services would not be possible.